COLA: A Benchmark for Compositional Text-to-image Retrieval: Results

+\xhdr{Difference between free-form captions and templated \task{} queries is minimal.
+Hence, \task{} templated queries are useful:} In Table \ref{table:data} (row a vs c, d, e), we see that templated queries perform just as well as free-form region descriptions.
+This shows that \task{} queries are still useful for attribute-object binding despite not being free-form.

-\xhdr{Having multiple objects with multiple attributes in a caption helps} When we combine single object captions with multiple object captions, we see in Table \ref{table:data} that performance increases especially on the multi-object \task{} setting while maintaining performance on the single-object setting (row b vs c).
+\xhdr{Having multiple objects with multiple attributes in a caption helps:} When we combine single object captions with multiple object captions, we see in Table \ref{table:data} that performance increases especially on the multi-object \task{} setting while maintaining performance on the single-object setting (row b vs c).
 The multi-object and single-object captions are formed on the same number of images.

-\xhdr{The difference between hard contrastive batches and random batching is minimal} In Table \ref{table:data}, we see that hard negative mining and random batching perform very similarly (row d vs row c respectively) if the data type is the same, i.e both are captions with multiple objects and multiple attributes.
-Understandably, combining all kinds of data leads to better performance across all the settings (row e).
+Combining all types of data along with hard negatives (row e) doesn't seem to affect performance much.